k-muiruri/Wage-Technologies/README.md

 # Wage-Technologies
-Wage Technologies enforces an iterative system with distributed programing.
-This repository establishes the backend of the interface that will be exercised by employers in setting up and then implementing their workplace in the application.
+Wage Technologies enforces an iterative scheduling system with distributed programming.
+This repository establishes the backend of the employer interface in setting up and then implementing their workplace in the application.
 The code requires input over a variety of fields, including but not limited to: style of workplace, number of and identifiers to employees, needed shifts and their difficulty, and more.

 Code requirements are as follows: